desmos-labs/desmos/x/reports/spec/03-state.md

 * `0x10 | Subspace ID | -> bytes(NextReasonID)`

 ## Reason
-A reason is stored using the subspace ID where it lives combined with its own ID as key.
+A reporting reason is stored using the subspace id and its own id as the key.
 This allows to easily query:
-- All the reasons of a subspace;
+- all the reasons of a subspace;
-- A specific reason in a subspace.
+- a specific reason in a subspace.

 * `Ox11 | Subspace ID | Reason ID | -> bytes(Reason)`